 - Have osteoporosis or osteopenia

-- Have conditions that reduce fat absorption, such as celiac disease, Crohn’s disease, pancreatic insufficiency, or after bariatric surgery
+- Have conditions that reduce fat absorption, such as celiac disease, Crohn's disease, pancreatic insufficiency, or a history of bariatric surgery

 What should you do?

-The simplest recommendation is to take vitamin D with a meal that contains fat, or at the same time as an omega-3 supplement such as fish oil.
-For many people, breakfast or dinner works well if that meal includes eggs, yogurt, nuts, avocado, olive oil, or fish.
+The simplest approach is to take vitamin D with a meal that contains fat, or at the same time as an omega-3 supplement such as fish oil.

-- Take together: It is generally fine to take omega-3 and vitamin D at the same time.
+- Take together: It is fine to take omega-3 and vitamin D at the same time.

-- Take with food: A meal containing fat is ideal, especially for vitamin D.
+- Take with fat: A meal containing fat is ideal for vitamin D — eggs, yogurt, nuts, avocado, olive oil, or fish all work.

-- No waiting period needed: You do not need to separate the doses.
+- No waiting period: You do not need to separate the doses.

-- Follow your prescribed dose: Do not increase vitamin D just because you are taking omega-3 with it.
+- Do not self-escalate: Do not raise your vitamin D dose just because you are taking omega-3 with it.

-If you have a condition that affects fat absorption, ask your clinician whether you need blood testing for 25-hydroxyvitamin D, the standard lab marker used to assess vitamin D status.
-In those cases, timing with food may help, but monitoring matters more than guessing.
+After any change: If you have a condition that affects fat absorption, ask your clinician whether you need a 25-hydroxyvitamin D blood test — the standard marker of vitamin D status.
+In those situations, monitoring matters more than perfecting timing.
+If omega-3 upsets your stomach, you can still take vitamin D with any other fat-containing meal; the benefit comes from the fat, not from fish oil specifically.

 Which specific products are affected?